Ali-RS/jme-vehicles/readme.md

  licensed under CC-BY-4.0 (http://creativecommons.org/licenses/by/4.0/).
 + [Adi Barda (aka "adi.barda")][adi] created the racetrack model.

-I am grateful to [Github] and Imgur for providing free hosting for this project and many other open-source projects.
+I am grateful to [GitHub] and Imgur for providing free hosting for this project and many other open-source projects.